 "This is a book that, like Woolf’s novels, reveals new layers of meaning with each reading.
 You will go back to it again and again."

-Read an interview highlighting the collection at Mike Chin's blog.
+Read an interview highlighting the collection at Michael Chin's blog.